Barcelona sign Junior Firpo: Bl;augrana sign Real Betis defender in €18m deal | Goal.com

 They then kick-off their Liga campaign against Athletic Club six days later, though a row between the league and the Spanish Football Federation (RFEF) has thrown the kick-off time for that match into doubt.

-The RFEF insists that no matches can be played on Fridays and want it to be played on Saturday, August 17, but La Liga insist they have the final say on scheduling fixtures.
+The RFEF insists that no matches can be played on Fridays and want it to be moved to Saturday, August 17, but La Liga insist they have the final say on scheduling fixtures.

 A court date on August 7 is set to settle the debate.